1 (Sat) February 2020

-I spent most of today and a lot of our money shopping for groceries, primarily staples and non-perishables – i.e., items that could keep us sustain us for an extended period of isolation, if the circumstances were to get real bad (I saw a news report last night from Wuhan that stores shelves were empty, like in zombie apocalypse movies).
+I spent most of today and a lot of money shopping for groceries, primarily staples and non-perishables – i.e., items that could sustain us for an extended period of isolation, if the circumstances were to get real bad (I saw a news report last night from Wuhan that stores shelves were empty, like in zombie apocalypse movies).
 Even though Manila is fine as yet, I figured that avoiding crowded public spaces, such as restaurants, would be prudent for the time being.
 In any case, cooking and eating at home is always a good idea, for nutritional and financial reasons, as well as safety, and perhaps creativity.

 As WHO staff, I should point out that doomsday prepping is not an official recommendation.

 As an avocational cook, daily blogger, and fantasy survivalist, I look forward to the challenge of providing healthy, tasty, and enjoyable meals for my family with the supplies on hand until the situation stabilizes – hopefully by the end of February.